 The defendant owners of the motel witnessed her abuse on multiple occasions but ignored her pleas for help, including in one instance merely watching as Ms. Ricchio’s captor dragged her screaming back into his room when she tried to escape, and in another instance requesting additional money from Ms. Ricchio’s captor when it became apparent he was enslaving her in his room.

 Ropes & Gray submitted a compelling 33 page brief detailing the congressional intent behind the TVPRA in protecting human trafficking victims, further arguing that Ricchio pleaded sufficient allegations to state a claim under the TVPRA, and that the district court judge misapplied Iqbal and Twombly by failing to make reasonable inferences based on the contextual background of her allegations as a whole.
 Justice Souter and the First Circuit Court of Appeals agreed, and found that the district court judge failed to consider the whole body of Ms. Ricchio’s allegations and the circumstantial meaning those allegations supplied to particular acts by the Patels.
 Considering Ms. Ricchio’s factual allegations as a whole and reasonable inferences in her favor, they found that Ms. Ricchio satisfied the pleading standard of Iqbal and Twombly.
 Ms. Ricchio will now have the opportunity to conduct discovery and argue her case before the district court.

-The Ropes & Gray cross-office team included e-discovery counsel Shannon Capone Kirk, litigation associates M. Dalton Rodriguez and Leon Kotlyar, and IP litigation associate A.J.
-Sutton.
+The Ropes & Gray cross-office team included e-discovery counsel Shannon Capone Kirk and litigation associates M. Dalton Rodriguez and Leon Kotlyar.
 It also included former IP litigation associate Diana Santos.